 4. Vitamins and minerals

 Thus, ensure you give your child all the vital micronutrients in the right amounts.
-Some micronutrients that are crucial during childhood and teenage include vitamin D, vitamin B6, calcium, zinc, iron, and magnesium.
+Some micronutrients that are crucial during childhood and the teenage years include vitamin D, vitamin B6, calcium, zinc, iron, and magnesium.
 Fruits, dried fruits, vegetables, whole grains, low-fat dairy, seafood, seeds, and nuts can offer you these and several more micronutrients in abundance.
 So, ensure you feed your child a variety of foods.

 Now that you know the foods you should add to your child’s diet, know the foods that you should avoid or limit.